yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration.rst

         fi
 fi
 }}}
-Step 4: Save the file and just test it, it will lit Wlan and White SES Led when radio is on, and turn both off when radio is off
+Step 4: Save the file and just test it, it will light Wlan and White SES Led when radio is on, and turn both off when radio is off

 === Problems running vsftp on OpenWRT Kamikaze 7.06 ===
 If you just install vsftp on Kamikaze 7.06 with ipkg install vsftpd and start it with "vsftpd" you will not be able to login into your ftp-server due to a missing directory.
 Just add a new line to your vsftpd.conf in /etc/.
 This line is secure_chroot_dir=existing_dir (existing_dir musst be a directory which will be "be" once the service is started.
 So point to a directory which exists all the time or one which will be created at boot time)